em1e/ft_irc/tests2.md

 - nick:
   - for some reason if you join multiple channels at once, it doesn't sent the admin stuff or nickname changes into the later channels
-  -  Nick kimviljasimos is already in use (liberachat)
   - need to announce that nickname has been changed in all priv and chan.

 - privmsg: